graphiti-api/graphiti-api.github.io/tutorial/step_2.md

 optional: true`.
 * Associate an `Employee` as part of the API request.

-We'll opt for the last option.
+We'll take for the last option.
 Look at `spec/resources/position/writes_spec.rb`:

 {% highlight ruby %}